 Daylight saving in Switzerland ends on the last Sunday in October.

-It gets chilly and wet making all the summer activities unpleasant, but there’s not much skiing to do yet and it doesn’t quite feel like winter.
+The weather in Switzerland in November gets chilly and wet.
+This makes the summer activities unpleasant, but there’s not much skiing to do yet and it doesn’t quite feel like winter.

 That said, if you’re someone who travels for museums or other indoor historical sites, November might be the cheapest time to fly to Switzerland, and you will get great deals on accommodation.